Grenfell Tower Inquiry Phase 2: 22 July

-The enquiry began to examine the contractor's on-site behaviour.
+The inquiry began to examine the contractor's on-site behaviour.
 It heard that the contractors referred to the residents who criticised their workmanship as rebels and aggressive rebels.
 There were claims that the residents had threatened the contractors, who were using inappropriate behaviour and language on site.
 In an email, Lawrence of Rydon admitted that the site was “poorly performing” and they were using “cheap incompetent sub-contractors”.
 Reed of KCTMO found Rydon complacent.
 Rydon had given the job of packing the window gaps with fire-resistant Rockwool to a former employee's company, and was not aware they had substituted cheaper flammable material.
 KCTMO was aware that the Residents Association was dissatisfied with the work, and that one of their number had predicted the effects of the fire 14 months previously.
 He was labelled as aggressive.
 The contractors didn't clean up after the job and accused the residents of having made the mess.
 Lawrence in a contemporary email said there were missing finishes and gaps and he thought it was “a disaster”.
 He was not aware that there were window lining regulations he should adhere to.

-September 21
+21 September

 Evidence was given by the project manager Ben Bailey, 23 at the time, the son of the owner of Harley who were sub-contracting for Rydon.
 Celotex RS5000 came on the market as he was sourcing materials, He was not aware that changing materials for the project required consent from Rydon which had not been obtained.
 He said the only assessment of its performance that he saw was of its thermal insulation, not its fire performance – he was not aware that it was his job to check that.
 He obtained a 43% discount as Celotex wished to use the tower as a case study.

-Celotex only guaranteed the safety of the insulation in the configuation they had tested and not for use with flammable plastic-filled aluminium panels.
+Celotex only guaranteed the safety of the insulation in the configuration they had tested and not for use with flammable plastic-filled aluminium panels.
 That caveat was missed by Bailey.
 Bailey said that had no training in understanding building regulations or in keeping up-to-date with industry codes of practice for the design and installation of cladding and windows.
 He said it was never his role to be considering the fire performance of the materials."